Dear readers of ADxS.org, please forgive the disruption.

 • Vigabatrin (Sabril)

-• Increasing GABA levels by GABA synthesis and by GABA reuptake inhibitors:
+• Increase in GABA levels through GABA synthesis and through GABA reuptake inhibitors:

 • Vigabatrin